- Pari Passu

 Caught Offside, an Inter-Oaktree Loan Case Study

-A comprehensive overview of football in distress, plus a note on Manchester United’s covenants
+A comprehensive overview of soccer in distress, plus a note on Manchester United’s covenants

 Welcome to the 138th Pari Passu Newsletter,